Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 chevron-up

-Blueberries, strawberries and watermelon (without rind or seeds) are safe fruits for dogs to eat, as long as these treats don't exceed 10% of their daily caloric needs.
-There are other fruits (and vegetables!) that dogs can eat with a little bit of preparation and portion control so that they don't ingest excess sugar or toxic parts.
+Blueberries, strawberries and watermelon (without rind or seeds) are safe for dogs to eat, as long as these treats don't exceed 10% of their daily caloric needs.
+There are other fruits and vegetables that dogs can eat, with some preparation and in controlled portions so that they don't ingest excess sugar or toxic parts.
 You can serve your pup small bites of peaches, apricots, apples, pears and pineapples after removing any seeds, pits and skin from the fruit.

 What vegetables can dogs eat?